 What is the main relation between security response headers and a web page?

 The relationship between a web page and security-related HTTP Headers is the sending of the relevant HTTP Headers to the web page.
-A web page consists of various parts such as JS, CSS, Image, Font files.
+A web page consists of various parts such as JS, CSS, Image, and Font files.
 All parts and resources of web pages use the same security-related HTTP Headers.
 A website can use different security HTTP Headers in different website segments.
 HTTP Headers are prepared specifically for the web page, not the website.

 What are other response header types besides security response headers?

-Apart from the security-response headers, there are response headers related to pagespeed or related to the function of a server, its name, the point to which a report will be sent, or the content character code.
+Apart from the security-response headers, there are response headers related to page speed or related to the function of a server, its name, the point to which a report will be sent, or the content character code.
 Response headers related to page speed are listed below.

 Last Thoughts on Security Response Headers and the Holistic SEO

 Security Related Response Headers are beneficial for protecting the user’s privacy, and the web server’s reliability.
 A brand can protect its users in the digital world by implementing the security HTTP Headers.
-A search engine can use the security-related response headers to see how well the ranked website is ready to protect its users against possible cybersecurity attacks such as Spectre, XSS.
+A search engine can use the security-related response headers to see how well the ranked website is ready to protect its users against possible cybersecurity attacks such as Specter, and XSS.
 Holistic SEO is to improve all aspects of a website.
-Web security is important for SEO, thus Google provides a secure section within the Google Search Console.
+Web security is important for SEO.
+Thus Google provides a secure section within the Google Search Console.
 Google provides a tool for checking the security issues within the domains such as “Safe Browsing Site Status”.
 Google provides guides for checking a website’s HTTPS quality and SSL Certificate validity.
-Google has other technologies such as “password manager”, and the account security checks and set-ups for its own users.
+Google has other technologies such as “password manager”, and account security checks and set-ups for its own users.
 In this context, web security is a culture.
 Without security, even if a website is relevant to a topic, or a web page to a query, it won’t be able to rank properly.
-If a website is hacked, it means that Google search engine will demote the specific web page, or deindex it.
+If a website is hacked, it means that the Google search engine will demote the specific web page, or deindex it.
 Microsoft Bing, DuckDuckGo, and Yandex can prevent hacked websites rank further on the SERP.
 Google publishes documents to provide guides against hacking methods such as Japanese Keyword Hack.
 In this context, the web security response headers are part of secure web surfing, and a search engine can use these precautions to see the source’s quality and reliability.